Gear

 That is why royalty-free sample websites should be judged on two things: sound quality and licensing clarity.

-Splice Sounds — certified licenses at scale
+Splice Sounds — the default for certified licenses

 Loopcloud — DAW integration and library management